USDA-ARS-NWRC/smrf/docs/user_guide/dist_methods.rst

    The distributed residuals are added to the elevational trend line evaluated at each of the DEM grid points (:numref:`Fig. %sc <air_temp_trend>`, :numref:`Fig. %sc <precip_trend>`, and :numref:`Fig. %sc <grid_trend>`).
-This produces a distributed value that has the underlying elevational trend in the measurment data but also takes into account local changes in that value.
+This produces a distributed value that has the underlying elevational trend in the measurement data but also takes into account local changes in that value.

 .. note ::

    Constraints can be placed on the elevational trend to be either positive, negative, or no constraint.
-   However, if a constraint is applied and the measurement data does not fit the constratint (for example negavite trend for air temp but there is a positive trend during an inversion or night time), then the slope of the trend line will be set to zero.
+   However, if a constraint is applied and the measurement data does not fit the constraint (for example negavite trend for air temp but there is a positive trend during an inversion or night time), then the slope of the trend line will be set to zero.
 This will distribute the data based on the underlying method and not apply any trends.